Last Updated on December 12, 2019

 “Can we try something else?
 I always struggle with spins on this type of pole,” asked Karen.

 Sure.
 Blame the pole, I thought.
 It’s the pole’ s fault, not yours. *Rolls eyes*

 “OK,” I said.
 “Let’s move onto variations of the Twisted Grip Handspring.
 Let’s starts with all of us getting into the move and landing softly.”

-A massive grin appeared on Julie’s face and she immediately got her arms into position.
-With a small amount of hesitation and a very large KICK, Julie was holding a pretty good Twisted Grip Handspring / Ayesha pose.
+A massive grin appeared on Karen’s face and she immediately got her arms into position.
+With a small amount of hesitation and a very large KICK, Karen was holding a pretty good Twisted Grip Handspring / Ayesha pose.

 She had obviously practised this move, but not landing it very well.
 It’s very common for students to rush through moves like a tick-box exercise, or because they want the Insta photos.

 Note: We no longer teach Twisted Grip Handsprings, find out why here.